PanicStation.org

 Do not do these things

-• Do not tilt your head back during a nosebleed (you can swallow blood and feel sick).
+• Do not tilt your head back during a nosebleed.

-• Do not release nose pressure early to “see if it worked”—use a timer and keep steady pressure.
+• Do not keep checking every minute to see whether the bleeding has stopped; use a timer and keep steady pressure.

-• Do not stop prescription blood thinners/antiplatelet drugs on your own.
+• Do not stop prescription blood thinners or antiplatelet medicines on your own.

-• Do not ignore other bleeding signs (new easy bruising, tiny red/purple spots, blood in urine/stool, very heavy menstrual bleeding).
+• Do not ignore new easy bruising, tiny red or purple spots, blood in urine or stool, black stools, vomiting blood, or unusually heavy menstrual bleeding.

-• Do not assume gum bleeding is “just flossing” if it’s new, frequent, or occurs when you are not brushing/flossing.
+• Do not assume gum bleeding is only from brushing or flossing if it is new, frequent, hard to stop, or happening when you are not brushing or flossing.

 What to do now